unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 {:.output}

 For those experienced with (classical) machine learning this might look familiar.
-The plots above expose the signs of **overfitting** which means that the model has to some extend memorized aspects of the training data.
+The plots above expose the signs of **overfitting** which means that the model has to some extent memorized aspects of the training data.
 As a result, it makes much more accurate predictions on the training data than on unseen test data.

 Overfitting also happens in classical machine learning, but there it is usually interpreted as the model having more parameters than the training data would justify (say, a decision tree with too many branches for the number of training instances).
 As a consequence one would reduce the number of parameters to avoid overfitting.
 In deep learning the situation is slightly different.
-It can -same as for classical machine learning- also be a sign of having a *too big* model, meaning a model with too many parameters (layers and/or nodes).
+It can - as for classical machine learning - also be a sign of having a *too big* model, meaning a model with too many parameters (layers and/or nodes).
 However, in deep learning higher number of model parameters are often still considered acceptable and models often perform best (in terms of prediction accuracy) when they are at the verge of overfitting.
 So, in a way, training deep learning models is always a bit like playing with fire...

 ## Set expectations: How difficult is the defined problem?